Skip to Main Content

 Employees of and applicants for employment with a covered Federal contractor or subcontractor have the right to file a complaint with OFCCP if they believe that a Federal contractor or subcontractor has discriminated against them on the basis of a disability.
 Anyone may call OFCCP with a question about interpreting the regulations, filing a complaint, or any other related matter.
 Additional telephone numbers are located on OFCCP's Office Contact webpage.

-Recordkeeping, Reporting, Notices and Posters
+Recordkeeping, Notices and Posters

 Notices and Posters

-The "Know Your Rights" poster is available in Spanish.
+The "Know Your Rights" poster is available in multiple languages.
 There is no requirement to display the poster in languages other than English.
+There is no particular size requirement.

 Recordkeeping